-If Olivier Le Jeune was the first negro to appear in the St. Lawrence Valley, he had been preceded in New France by the anonymous negro who died of scurvy at Port-Royal during the winter of 1606–7, and by Mathieu de Coste (de Costa), the negro of the Sieur Du Gua de Monts, who is supposed to have served in Acadia around 1608.
+If Olivier Le Jeune was the first black man to appear in the St. Lawrence Valley, he had been preceded in New France by another, an anonymous man who died of scurvy at Port-Royal during the winter of 1606–7, and by Mathieu de Coste (de Costa), who was engaged by the Sieur Du Gua de Monts and who is supposed to have served in Acadia around 1608.